“We’re clear the border,”

 “Off and on mostly off.
 The Jem’Hadar ambushed Baldwin.”

-"Commander Hernandez is in critical, but the doctors think she'll live.
-26 injuries requiring treatment, lots of bumps and bruises, no fatalities."
+“Commander Hernandez is in critical, but she’ll live.
+26 injuries requiring treatment, lots of bumps and bruises, no fatalities.”

 “I think that last number is the most important.
 How much damage.”

 “Karen had to eject the warp core — fortunately, she was able to throw it at a nearby Jem’Hadar war cruiser.
 Anyway, Admiral Ross wants to speak with you.”

 “Yep.
 They want me to help work on a way to make course changes while at warp easier.
 They figured that a good pilot with a history of working with designers would be a good idea.”

 “Come in,” Admiral Ross replied when his doorbell rang.

 “I managed to accomplish what I wanted, but it looks like Khan wants another rematch.
 I’ll take a rain check on that — thank you very much”

 “Good,” Ross replied.
 “I’ve received a lot of compliments about your performance from some of the other captains in the fleet.
 They believe that you are a very strong leader, and someone that the some of the younger officers respect.”

 “Yes, sir” Patrick replied.